apostrophecms/moog/README.md

 ## Changelog

+0.2.2: if `afterConstruct` expects a callback, calling `create` synchronously should throw an error.
+This is a bug fix, so no minor version bump is required.

 0.2.1: `__meta` property is available in `beforeConstruct`.
 I regard this as a bug fix as the idea was always to have this information be available as early as possible.

 0.2.0: added support for `mirror`, which allows browser-side type hierarchies to match those used on the server side.
 To add actual code for those types, take advantage of the implicit subclassing feature of `moog.define`.